 The District recognizes a lease liability and an intangible right-to-use lease asset (lease asset) in the government-wide financial statements.
-The District measures the lease liability at the present value of payments expected to be made during the lease term.
+At the commencement of the lease term, the District measures the lease liability at the present value of payments expected to be made during the lease term.
 Subsequently, the lease liability is reduced by the principal portion of lease payments made.
 The lease asset is initially measured as the initial amount of the lease liability, plus certain initial direct costs.
-Subsequently, the lease asset is amortized on a straight-line basis over the lease term.
+Subsequently, the lease asset is amortized on a straight-line basis over the lease term or useful life of the underlying asset.